timtro/glslView-nvim/README.md

 Don't forget to `PackerCompile` after installation so that the plugin will only be loaded for glsl files.
 You'll also need a plugin to detect the glsl filetype.
-I use [vim-glsl](https://github.com/tikhomirov/vim-glsl) which also provides syntax highlighting.

 #### Installing `glslViewer`
 See [installation](https://github.com/patriciogonzalezvivo/glslViewer/wiki/Installing)